jmerkow/Henrys-Moste-Potente-Potions/README.md

 | Strong         | Saves your game, restores 20 health, and boosts your Strength, Vitality, and Agility by 2 for 3 minutes. |
 | Henry's        | Saves your game, restores 30 health, and boosts your Strength, Vitality, and Agility by 3 for 3 minutes. |

+### Notes
+- The fastest way to brew Saviour Schapps is to simply add wine, 1x belladonna, 1x nettle and pour.
+No heating or grinding neccessary.
 ---

 ## Scattershot Powder